romisadeh/rhythminsights/README.md

 To run code user must first get spotify client Id, client secret, username and redirect URI. <br>
 Enter [Spotify For Developers](https://developer.spotify.com/) and create app. <br>
 After creation you will be able to enter app dashboard.
 In setting you will get all the information needed to run file.
+Put the information into a text file name "info" in the correct order : <br>
+1. client ID <br>
+2. client secret <br>
+3. username <br>
+4. redirect URI <br>
+5. time range - select the time range you want the data to be extracted (long_term, medium_term, short_term)